aberemia24/asset-generator/README.md

     -   **Presets & Recents:** Quickly access pre-written prompt ideas and your own recent prompts.
 -   **Image Editing Suite:**
     -   **Crop:** Adjust the framing of any generated image with a full-featured cropper.
-    -   **Edit with AI:** Provide a text prompt to make changes to an image (e.g., "add sunglasses to the person").
+    -   **Advanced Edit with AI:** Perform granular edits with in-painting by drawing a mask over an area and describing the change.
+Expand the image's canvas with out-painting to extend the scene in any direction.
     -   **Variations:** Generate slightly different versions of an image to find the perfect one.
 -   **History Drawer:** Access your last 5 generations, with the ability to reuse prompts and settings.
 -   **Aspect Ratio Control:** Generate images in various formats (16:9, 4:3, 1:1, 3:4, 9:16).